twilio/demo-taskrouter-event-converter/README.md

 * When the Task enters in the wrapup state (task.wrapup event), two Teravoz's events are fired: `call.finished` AND `agent.left`.
 However, maybe the actor.left event should be fired when the task finishes (task.completed event), because only on the end of the wrapup status the agent will be available again.

+* When a `actor.noanswer` is produced, the `ringtime` is equals to the task age on Twilio's Task Router, not the time that was ringing to the extension that have rejected or not answered the call.

 # Missing fields